MicrosoftDocs/architecture-center/docs/microservices/migrate-monolith-content.md

 To help facilitate this decomposition, a viable software development approach is to apply the principles of domain-driven design (DDD).

 Domain Driven Design (DDD) is a software development approach first introduced by [Eric Evans](http://domainlanguage.com/ddd/).
+DDD is opposes the idea of having a single unified model for the entire system; instead it encourages dividing the system into bounded contexts, each of which have their own model.
 DDD requires a good understanding of the domain for which the application will be written.
 The necessary domain knowledge to create the application resides within the people who understand it &mdash; the domain experts.

 The DDD approach can be applied retroactively to an existing application, as a way to begin decomposing the application.